stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

   Piecing together the scattered records, ancient and modern, anthropological and medical, I found a fairly consistent mixture of myth and hallucination whose scope and wildness left me utterly dazed.
-Only one thing consoled me&mdash;the fact that the myths were of such early existence.
+Only one thing consoled me--the fact that the myths were of such early existence.
 What lost knowledge could have brought pictures of the Palaeozoic or Mesozoic landscape into these primitive fables, I could not even guess, but the pictures had been there.
 Thus, a basis existed for the formation of a fixed type of delusion.
-Cases of amnesia no doubt created the general myth-pattern&mdash;but afterward the fanciful accretions of the myths must have reacted on amnesia sufferers and coloured their pseudo-memories.
-I myself had read and heard all the early tales during my memory lapse&mdash;my quest had amply proved that.
+Cases of amnesia no doubt created the general myth-pattern--but afterward the fanciful accretions of the myths must have reacted on amnesia sufferers and coloured their pseudo-memories.
+I myself had read and heard all the early tales during my memory lapse--my quest had amply proved that.
 Was it not natural, then, for my subsequent dreams and emotional impressions to become coloured and moulded by what my memory subtly held over from my secondary state?
 A few of the myths had significant connexions with other cloudy legends of the pre-human world, especially those Hindoo tales involving stupefying gulfs of time and forming part of the lore of modern theosophists.

-  Primal myth and modern delusion joined in their assumption that mankind is only one&mdash;perhaps the least&mdash;of the highly evolved and dominant races of this planet&rsquo;s long and largely unknown career.
+  Primal myth and modern delusion joined in their assumption that mankind is only one--perhaps the least--of the highly evolved and dominant races of this planet's long and largely unknown career.
 Things of inconceivable shape, they implied, had reared towers to the sky and delved into every secret of Nature before the first amphibian forbear of man had crawled out of the hot sea three hundred million years ago.
 Some had come down from the